• Skip to main content

 Remove the flour from the oven then set aside to cool.
 Heat-treated flour is that easy.

-Safe, easy, kid-friendly - These cookie dough balls are safe to consume, easy to make and kid-friendly.
-This is a great recipe to have the kids help you make!
-They love eating them too!
+• Safe, easy, kid-friendly - These cookie dough balls are safe to consume, easy to make and kid-friendly.
+This is a great recipe to have the kids help you make at the holidays along with Hot Chocolate Cookies.

 Frequently Asked Questions